 Dr David Barton is Pain Medicine fellowship trained and board certified by the American Board of Pain Medicine, with extensive prior surgical expertise as a double boarded General Surgeon and Plastic Surgeon.
 I just may be the only triple boarded surgeon/physican in the world who advocates for the palliative use of cannabis in chronic disease.

 I am currently recruiting Veterans with chronic severe pain, with or without PTSD, from combat or service connected injuries for historical research purposes.
 There are no other limitations or restrictions.
 Also, we have a group/cohort of patients with seizure conditions.
 Lastly, I have a special interest in Cancer ( LINK) and End of Life care as well.
 It is my opinion that ALL cancer and Hospice patients should be on a raw cannabis juicing regimen!!
 No prescreening is needed for any such patients, with these conditions.
 Just come in.

 FOR TOURISTS or OUT OF STATE GUESTS: Please note that there are NO dispensaries or places to legally buy cannabis anywhere in Hawaii.
 There is nothing I or any other MD can do to help you be legal while visiting our state.
-Please read the highlighted paragraph below for more information.
+Please read the yellow highlighted paragraph below for more information.
 We are not a dispensary, nor do we make any connections!
 (Even if you have cancer and are visiting from Somewhere USA or the World, and beg!
 Get an exemption letter from the State Narcotics Enforcement Division, the DEA and DOJ, and I will consider it.
 Don't call me heartless and make insults at me.
 I AM QUITE THE OPPOSITE)